 Important basic rule: less is more

 Maybe you're a freelancer or small agency owner right now and you're thinking to yourself: there's no way I have the time to implement something like this.
 I would like to counter this: The goal is not to compete with offerings from companies like H&M, Daimler or Otto.
 My personal favorite motto when it comes to content is: Less is more.

 A practical example: you don't have to offer a daily newsletter.
 Once a month is enough.
 Most important is that your content is relevant and has substance.
 That's what you should be focusing on.
 The same applies to other activities.
 For example, your blog doesn't have to offer something new every day, not even every week.
 Once a month may be quite sufficient.
 Just make sure that the content is well done and that your target group and customers are interested.

 As a sole proprietor, agency, freelancer, start-up or small business, you have one big advantage in all this: you are very close to your customers.
 Use this to come up with theme ideas.
 Companies have to spend a lot of money to get this information.
 When in doubt, you can simply send an email or pick up the phone.

-What questions do you have about the Content Hub?
+Do you have questions about this topic?
 Feel free to use the comment function.
-You want to get more tips for freelancers and agencies from Jan?
+You want to be informed about new postson WordPress?
 Then follow us on Twitter, Facebook or via our newsletter.